forestdussault/OLCRedmineAutomator/README.md

 Below are a list of acceptable keywords that the OLCRedmineAutomator will detect in an issue subject line.
-The amount of resources allocated for a particular job type is also shown.
+The amount of resources allocated to the OLC Slurm cluster for each respective job type is also displayed.

 | Keyword          | CPUs |  RAM (GB)|
 | ---------------  |:----:|:--------:|